satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

 ## Upgrade from vtkHyperOctree to vtkHyperTreeGrid

-All functionality related to the experimental `vtkHyperOctree` tree-based AMR implementation has been deprecated in VTK and removed from ParaView.
+All functionality related to the experimental `vtkHyperOctree` tree-based AMR implementation has been deprecated in VTK and removed from Visocyte.
 It is being replaced with the newer `vtkHyperTreeGrid` data structure, which is more efficient and more expressive than its predecessor.
 The new `vtkHyperTreeGrid` is a superset of previous implementation.
-This ParaView release includes a more efficient hyper tree grid implementation than in 5.4 along with VTK XML based IO, a few dedicated filters, and bug fixes.
+This Visocyte release includes a more efficient hyper tree grid implementation than in 5.4 along with VTK XML based IO, a few dedicated filters, and bug fixes.